Free Georgia

 Free Georgia is a conservative political party in Georgia.
 The party was founded in the fall of 2010 after the local self-government elections.
-The party's leader is the Chairman of the City Council’s Human Rights and Public Relations Commission.

 History

 Political party Free Georgia was founded in 2010 by party’s current leader Kakha Kukava together with his fellows.
 It considers itself as an ideological heir of the electoral bloc Round Table-Free Georgia.
 The second congress of the party was held on 6 November 2012 in the city of Kutaisi.

 Elections

 Free Georgia participated in the 2012 parliamentary elections, in which the party took 0.27% of votes.
-In a few months, in the mid-term elections Free Georgia took the second place (17.26%) in the Nadzaladevi district; thus, the party lost to the Georgian Dream candidate (39.48%) and outpaced the United National Movement (former ruling party) candidate (15.11%).
+In a few months, in the mid-term elections Free Georgia candidate Kakha Kukava took the second place (17.26%) in the Nadzaladevi district; thus, the party lost to the Georgian Dream candidate (39.48%) and outpaced the United National Movement (former ruling party) candidate (15.11%).

-In the 2013 presidential elections Free Georgia did not have its presidential candidate.
+In the 2013 presidential elections, Free Georgia did not have its presidential candidate.

-The party chairman Kakha Kukava took part in the 2018 presidential elections and finished 7th with 1.33% of votes.
+The party chairman Kakha Kukava took part in the 2018 presidential elections and finished seventh with 1.33% of votes.

-In the 2021 municipal elections the Free Georgia candidate got 54.26% of votes in Lentekhi single mandate district and outpaced the Georgian Dream candidate (45.73%).
+In the 2021 municipal elections, the Free Georgia candidate got 54.26% of votes in Lentekhi single mandate district and outpaced the Georgian Dream candidate (45.73%).
 The party received one seat in local municipal council.

+In the 2025 municipal elections, the party received 4.07% in the Kazbegi Municipality and 4.35% in the Abasha Municipality, crossing the electoral threshold in these districts.
+The party received one seat in each of the municipal councils (two seats in total).